digitalfabrik/integreat-app/docs/09-windows-setup.md

 Reboot after the installation.

-## Windows Defender Settings
+## Troubleshooting

-Have a look to our [trouble shooting guide](02-troubleshooting.md) as well to fix some common windows issues.
+Have a look at our [trouble shooting guide](02-troubleshooting.md) as well for information on how to fix some common windows issues.